 (2) A party may file an answer in opposition or a cross-petition within 10 days after the petition is served.

 (3) The petition and answer will be submitted without oral argument unless the court of appeals orders otherwise.

 (c) Form of Papers; Number of Copies.

-courtís permission, a paper must not exceed 20 pages,
+(2) a handwritten or typewritten paper must not exceed 20 pages.

 (d) Grant of Permission; Fees; Cost Bond; Filing the Record.